Crazyminer34/builders-void/README.md

 ## Features
 - Adds an empty void dimension perfect for building large bases and factories.
-- Adds a "Void Pearl" to teleport to and from said dimension.
+- Adds a "Voidium" to teleport to and from said dimension.
-- Adds a "Linked Void Pearl" that can be bound to a player's base in the void dimension and subsequently used by others to teleport there.
+- Adds a "Linked Voidium" that can be bound to a player's base in the void dimension and subsequently used by others to teleport there.
 - A 3x3 Obsidian platform is generated at the void dimension teleport location if there's no solid ground present.
 - Each player is allocated a unique position in the void dimension to allow for independent bases to be created.
 - Record the player's current dimension and position when teleporting to the void and return them there when teleporting back.